bb-blud/tictac/README.md

 ## Documentation
-A substantially detailed explanation of the ideas and motivation behind the code can be found right in this repository in the form of a [pdf report](https://github.com/bb-blud/tictac/blob/master/report.pdf).
-There is also an accompanying IPython notebook that can be used to follow along when reading report.pdf (it is pretty tldr inducing, but whatevs, maybe for the curious).
+A substantially detailed explanation of the ideas and motivation behind the code can be found right in this repository in the form of a [pdf report](https://github.com/bb-blud/tictac/blob/master/report.pdf) (It can be a pretty tedious read, but for the curious).
 ## Usage
 The state of the code at this moment unfortunately is pretty user unfriendly :(
 However by downloading the files and running;